Last Updated on October 9, 2024

 Why Opt for Inexpensive Tires?

-• Budget-Friendly: The most apparent benefit is cost-saving.
+- Budget-Friendly: The most apparent benefit is cost-saving.
 You don’t have to empty your pockets to ensure a smooth ride.

-• Perfect for Older Vehicles: Affordable tires can be a wise choice for cars that might not be long-term keepers.
+- Perfect for Older Vehicles: Affordable tires can be a wise choice for cars that might not be long-term keepers.

 Factors to Consider When Buying Inexpensive Tires

-1. Tire Ratings: Even among the budget-friendly range, some tires outperform others.
+- Tire Ratings: Even among the budget-friendly range, some tires outperform others.
 Look for those with good treadwear, temperature, and traction ratings.

-2. Vehicle Type: Ensure the tire suits your vehicle type, whether a sedan, SUV, or truck.
+- Vehicle Type: Ensure the tire suits your vehicle type, whether a sedan, SUV, or truck.

-3. Driving Conditions: Consider the environment and climate.
+- Driving Conditions: Consider the environment and climate.
 Some inexpensive tires might be great for city driving but not as efficient for snowy or off-road conditions.

 Choosing the Right Tires: Balancing Performance, Longevity, and Safety

-Just as you need to ensure your new tires are the right size, you also need to buy tires that will last.
+Just as you need to ensure your new tires are the right size, you must also buy tires that will last.
 High-performance tires are less likely to do well in the longevity category.
 According to AARP, “Any tire with ‘high-performance’ in its name will likely wear out quicker.”
 Although that’s not a hard-and-fast rule, it makes sense because high-performance tires are primarily built for speed, emphasizing a lot of tire-to-road contact.

 On the other hand, an All-Season or Touring tire is designed to last longer, with long tread life and harder rubber to stand up to various conditions above freezing temperatures.
 A good example is the Cooper CS5 Grand Touring Tire.
 It has a high silica content, which makes the rubber stickier and the tread trickier.
 This improves traction without sacrificing longevity.
-The Grand Touring’s ride is comfortable and the handling very reliable, thanks to advanced Stabiledge technology.
+The Grand Touring’s ride is comfortable, and the handling is very reliable, thanks to advanced Stabiledge technology.

 Below that, you’ll find the DOT code.
 Look for the last four digits, often enclosed in an oval.
 The first two digits are the week it was manufactured; the previous two are the year.
 Typically, tires should be changed every five to six years.
 Please don’t waste money on changing tires when you don’t need to, but at the same time, change them when necessary so that you get the best gas mileage and performance out of your car and lower maintenance bills.